packmad/packmad.github.io/about.md

 permalink: /about/
 ---

-This is my just-for-fun personal website, if are intrested in:
+This is my just-for-fun personal website, maybe you are intrested in:

 * [my academic work](http://csec.it/people/simone_aonzo/)
 * [my CTF team](https://zenhack.it/)

 ### Personal life